 Building a robust and collaborative research community

-Community for Progress is a key strategy of the Pancreatic Cancer Action Network’s comprehensive plan to fight the world’s toughest cancer and double survival by 2020.
+Community for Progress is a key strategy of the Pancreatic Cancer Action Network’s comprehensive plan to fight the world’s toughest cancer.
 Through Community for Progress, PanCAN’s research grantees receive unique opportunities for mentorship, networking and training.
 Going above and beyond the research grant funds, PanCAN’s Community for Progress supports grantees’ professional success and strengthens the research community.

 Community for Progress Opportunities

 At PanCAN’s Annual Scientific Summit, grantees present their work and gain invaluable feedback from world-renowned experts.

 Coming together in a supportive environment, scientists begin building collaborations across institutions to tackle scientific questions together more effectively and efficiently.